 In a small skillet, heat the oil over medium heat.

 Using tongs, place the tortillas in the hot oil for about 10 seconds on each side until the tortilla begins to bubble.

-Mix 2 cups of the shredded cheese with the chopped onions, reserving some of the onions for garnish.
+Mix 2 cups of the shredded cheese with the chopped onions in a large bowl, reserving some of the onions for garnish.

-Cover the bottom of a 9×13 baking dish with enchilada sauce.
+Cover the bottom of a 9×13 baking dish with about 1 cup sauce.

 Add about 3-4 tablespoons of cheese to each tortilla, roll up and place in the baking dish.